PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 **JAX reports no GPU** — loader sets `JAX_PLATFORMS` automatically; avoid `JAX_PLATFORMS=gpu`.

-**SmartSim can't locate the database executable (x64 only)** — rebuild: `smart clobber && smart build --device cpu --skip-torch --skip-tensorflow --skip-onnx`, then restore packages and `uv pip check`.
+**SmartSim can't locate the database executable** — rebuild: `smart clobber && smart build --device cpu --skip-torch --skip-tensorflow --skip-onnx`, then restore packages and `uv pip check`.

-**arm64 client can't reach the x64 Orchestrator** — confirm the x64 Orchestrator is actually running and reachable on the network path between the two node types; check the address/port passed to `smartredis.Client`.
+**arm64 client can't reach a remote x64 Orchestrator** (only relevant if you've fallen back to the Section 14 client-only pattern) — confirm the x64 Orchestrator is actually running and reachable on the network path between the two node types; check the address/port passed to `smartredis.Client`.

 **SmartRedis native library not found** — check `$LD_LIBRARY_PATH`, confirm files under `install/lib64` (or `lib`), re-source the loader.